learn-co-students/SENG-LIVE-071921/phase-4/02_client_server_communication_part_1/README.md

 If the response status is not in the 200-299 range, then ok will be false, so we'll want to return a rejected Promise for the response body parsed as json.
 We can then attach a catch callback to handle adding an error to state after it's caught by the catch callback.

-## Users must provide a :name, :location, :description, :start_time, :end_time when creating an event
+## Users must provide a :title, :location, :description, :start_time, :end_time when creating an event

 ### Request
 POST '/events'